-Ever get the sense that you are trapped in some twisted seasonal life pattern?
-You have your lucky months and then your undeniably unlucky months lining up each and every year?
-I suddenly do.
+Do you ever think that you are trapped in some twisted seasonal life pattern?
+Like you have your lucky months and then your undeniably unlucky months lining up each and every year?
+I do.

-Earlier this week I started feeling heavyhearted about all of the unintentional change that seems to be occurring in my life (friendships are fading, work contracts are coming to an end, my kids are growing up…).
+Earlier this week I started feeling heavy hearted about all of the unintentional change that seems to be occurring in my life (friendships fading, work contracts coming to an end, kids growing up far too fast).
 I was out for a walk, the sun was shining, a cool breeze hit my face and suddenly it all felt too familiar.
 I realized that I felt the same sadness last September, and the one before that, and the one before that.
-I think it is possible that every major disappointment or disagreement I’ve experiences has occurred in the months of August and September.
-(We’re not talking stub-your-toe-disappointment here, the real mind-blowing stuff.)
+I think it is possible that every major disappointment or disagreement I’ve experienced has occurred in the months of August and September.
+(We’re not talking stub-your-toe-disappointment here, like, the real life-altering stuff.)
 Is it possible that I am stuck in some sort of cosmic yearly pattern??

-The plot thickened as I began to recognize the pattern: summer = ugh, ugh aftermath carries into fall, winter is awesome (especially February when every major milestone in my life seems to happen), I’m riding high through spring, until June when I return to the tradition of ugh.
+The plot thickened as I began to work out a timeline: summer = ugh.
+Ugh aftermath carries into fall; winter is awesome – especially February when every major milestone in my life seems to happen; I’m riding high through spring, until June when I return to the tradition of ugh.
 The pattern is too repetitive to ignore, but now that I know what I’m dealing with I think I can work within it.

-I’ll accept my seasonal fate, stay low, work hard, and survive the next month by avoiding the masses as best I can and focusing on the things I love the most: pies.
-No matter how down the world has you, you just can’t help to feel great when pulling your homemade pie creation from the oven.
+I’ll accept my seasonal fate, lie low, work hard, and survive the next month by avoiding the masses as best I can, focusing on the things that make me happy: such as pie. 🙂 No matter how down the world has you, you just can’t help to feel great when pulling a homemade pie creation from the oven.
 Bake a pie, fall in love with yourself again.

 A Simple Blueberry Pie